On a problem by Nathan Jacobson for Malcev algebras: Introduction

 A \textit{Malcev algebra} is a $\mathbb{F}$-vector space $\mathcal{M}$ with a bilinear binary operation $(x,y)\mapsto xy $ satisfying the following identities:

 where $J(x,y,z)=(xy)z+(yz)x+(zx)y$ is the Jacobian of the elements $x,y,z\in \mathcal{M}$.

 Lie algebras fall into the variety of Malcev algebras because the Jacobian of any three elements vanish.
 The tangent space $T(L)$ of an analytic Moufang loop $L$ is another example of Malcev algebra.
-Let $\algA$ be an alternative algebra, if we introduce a new product by means of a commutator $[x,y]=xy-yx$ into $\algA$, we obtain a new algebra that will be denoted by $\algA^{(-)}$.
+Let $\algA$ be an alternative algebra, if we introduce a new product by means of the commutator $[x,y]=xy-yx$ into $\algA$, we obtain a new algebra that will be denoted by $\algA^{(-)}$.
 It is easy to verify that the algebra $\algA^{(-)}$ is a Malcev algebra.
 All Malcev algebras obtained in this form are called \textit{special}.
-A classic example of a non-Lie Malcev algebra $\mathbb{M}$ of the traceless elements of the Cayley-Dickson algebra with the commutator of dimension $7$ is one of most cornerstone examples.
+The classic example of a non-Lie Malcev algebra is formed by traceless elements of the Cayley-Dickson algebra with the commutator.
+This 7-dimensional exceptional Malcev algebra is denoted by $\mathbb{M}$ and is one of most cornerstone examples.